wikimedia/wvui/readme.md

 #### Container Configuration

 WVUI's docker compose configuration will produce 2 separate docker containers each with their own
 service: `node` and `storybook`.
-The rationale behind 2 containers is to separate of concerns, so each container is responsible for one service only.
+The rationale behind 2 containers is for separation of concerns, so each container is responsible for one service only.

 `storybook`<br> On container startup, `storybook` will be accessible on localhost:3003.
 This